Cyber Monday may be over, but great prices are here to stay.

-Sports convenient preset buttons and easy-to-read digital screen.
+Sports convenient preset buttons and an easy-to-read digital screen.
 Has a lightweight design and is on the lower end of the price spectrum.
+Can access internet stations, local media servers, and Spotify Connect.

 WiFi connectivity can be unreliable, and it's difficult to sync with some Bluetooth devices.